Factors That Impact Your Car Insurance Rate

 Location

 Perhaps the biggest factor in determining your car insurance rate is your location.
-Each state has its own set of requirements for how much insurance you need to carry.

 Related: Shop insurance by state